 It’s back!
-I’m pleased to announce that I’m getting back into the Disc Jockey chair – and Chingwag is back!
+I’m pleased to announce that I’m getting back into the Disc Jockey chair – and The Chingwag is back!
 With a bang.
 I’m so stoked to say my first chinwaggie is Chad Sakac of EMC.
-This is the first time I’ve had on the show.
-And its all part of my “Rolling Thunder” Chinwag Relaunch – I will be interviewing the TOP people in our world for the next couple week.
+This is the first time I’ve had him on the show.
+And its all part of my “Rolling Thunder” Chinwag Relaunch – I will be interviewing the TOP people in our world for the next couple weeks.
 In the medium term I will reaching out to folks in the community who I know online or meet at VMUGs.
 So this new version of the podcast will not be a vRockstar only thing.
-It’s good to be back!

 I’ve building up a library of Chinwags with folks since mid-October – this was recorded just before VMworld EU – 2014